 The Comprehensive program combines the curricula of the Audio Engineering for the Music Industry and the Audio Engineering for Film and Television programs.
-It prepares students for careers as audio engineers in virtually any position in the music, motion picture or television industries.
+It prepares students for careers as audio engineers in virtually any position in the music, motion picture, or television industries.
 Learn more.

 Applicants who have narrower career goals can take Component Programs separately or in combination in order to prepare for their own specific vocational objectives.
 All Component Programs include Personal and Career Skills training.
-If Component Programs are taken in combination, tuition may be adjusted so that you will pay just once for curriculum that is shared by multiple programs.
+If Component Programs are taken in combination, tuition may be adjusted so that you will pay just once for a curriculum that is shared by multiple programs.
 If you are considering taking multiple Component Programs, please contact the Director of Admissions for tuition information.

 Recording Engineering and Studio Techniques (5 Courses, 328 Hours)

 Recording Engineering and Studio Techniques provides training in the concepts and skills of professional multi-track studio recording and mixing.
-Using a carefully crafted curriculum of lecture and hands-on training, this program establishes a solid foundation by teaching the scientific principles and concepts associated with sound and audio recording, and then applying these principles with hands-on activities in world class professional recording studios.
+Using a carefully crafted curriculum of lecture and hands-on training, this program establishes a solid foundation by teaching the scientific principles and concepts associated with sound and audio recording and then applying these principles with hands-on activities in world-class professional recording studios.
 The result is a thoroughly trained and exceptionally competent recording engineer, qualified to work in any professional studio, and capable of performing at the highest standards of the recording industry.
 Learn more.

 Audio Production Techniques (4 Courses, 290 hours)

 Audio Production Techniques educates students in the fundamental concepts and skills of multi-track analog and digital audio recording by borrowing the basic and intermediate sections from the Recording Engineering and Studio Techniques program.
-It then adds extensive education in advanced digital audio technology—including advanced, in-depth training in ProTools—and applies this knowledge and skill to the creation of recorded audio products through the recording, mixing, editing and manipulation of sonic elements in both the analog and digital domains.
-By establishing a strong foundation in the theories of sound and the techniques of professional recording, students gain valuable insight to the advanced skill set required in the modern day recording environment, which integrates both digital and analog technologies into one seamless system.
+It then adds extensive education in advanced digital audio technology—including advanced, in-depth training in ProTools—and applies this knowledge and skill to the creation of recorded audio products through the recording, mixing, editing, and manipulation of sonic elements in both the analog and digital domains.
+By establishing a strong foundation in the theories of sound and the techniques of professional recording, students gain valuable insight to the advanced skill set required in the modern-day recording environment, which integrates both digital and analog technologies into one seamless system.
 This program prepares graduates for a wide variety of employment opportunities, including record production, audio production for radio, theater, commercial jingles, music beds, and a vast number of other areas that require basic recording skills along with advanced digital editing and manipulation of audio.
 Additionally, the linear and non-linear editing skills taught in this program will substantially enhance the employment status of studio recording engineers and live sound engineers.
 Learn more.

 Sound Reinforcement for Live Performance (4 courses, 252 hours)

-The Sound Reinforcement for Live Performance program prepares students for the great demand for the talents of skilled audio engineers wherever there are live performances and presentations, as in auditoriums, concert halls, churches, nightclubs, theme parks, sporting events, convention centers, cruise ships, resorts, music festivals and hotels.
+The Sound Reinforcement for Live Performance program prepares students for the great demand for the talents of skilled audio engineers wherever there are live performances and presentations, as in auditoriums, concert halls, churches, nightclubs, theme parks, sporting events, convention centers, cruise ships, resorts, music festivals, and hotels.
 Delivering the full experience of a truly inspiring live performance to a listener just can’t be downloaded or automated.
-And with all the changes in the music industry, recording artists have rediscovered touring and live performance as activities vital to their livelihoods.
+And with all the changes in the music industry, recording artists have rediscovered touring and live performances as activities vital to their livelihoods.
 As a result, engineers who are ready to take on the challenge of perfecting a mix under the glare of the stage lights are in serious demand.
 Learn more.